-The development of the Baltic psaltery is debated by scholars, whose competing theories encompass a time scale of one thousand to three thousand years ago, with roots variously given as: within the region; an ancient lyre imported from Rome or central Europe; or some other instrument imported from Asia.
+Scholars debate the development of the Baltic psaltery.
+Their competing theories encompass a time scale of one thousand to three thousand years ago, with roots variously given as: within the region; an ancient lyre imported from Rome or central Europe; or some other instrument imported from Asia.
 Pursuing a connection to my maternal family heritage, I joined Sodauto, the Lithuanian Ethnographic Ensemble of Boston (sadly, now inactive), from whom I learned to play, and who loaned me the instrument I use.
 Ačiū labai!

 For more info:

 - Ancient Lithuanian Kanklės site of Romualdas Apanavičius of the Insitute of Ethnomusic, Vilnius, Lithuania

 - Kantele Site of Carl Rahkonen, PhD, music librarian and professor at the Indian University of Pennsylvania.
 He presents a detailed discussion of Baltic psaltery history and a variety of interesting links, especially for the Finnish kantele.

 - Evolution of the Baltic Psaltery by Ilya Tёmkin of the Smithsonian Institution.
 This includes pictures showing how the Baltic psaltery may be related to the ancient lyre.

 - Kokle page by Peter of the Latvian pagan metal band Skyforger